 The School of Health Sciences offers programs which lead to the following degrees or certificates:

-The BSN, RN to BSN, and MSN tracks in the FMU Nursing program are accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as NLNAC.
+The BSN, RN to BSN, and MSN tracks in the FMU Nursing program are accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The Doctor of Nursing Practice program is a candidate for accreditation by ACEN.
 For more information, please see the Nursing homepage.

 The FMU Physician Assistant program is accredited through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 For more information, please see the Physician Assistant Studies homepage.